Malacoptila

 The genus Malacoptila was introduced in 1841 by the English zoologist George Robert Gray.
-The name combines the Ancient Greek malakos meaning "soft" with ptilon meaning "plumage" or "feather".
-The type species is the white-chested puffbird.
+He listed three species in the new genus but did not specify the type.
+In 1855 Gray designated the type as Bucco fuscus Gmelin, 1788, the white-chested puffbird.
+The name Malacoptila combines the Ancient Greek malakos meaning "soft" with ptilon meaning "plumage" or "feather".

-Extant Species
+Species

 The genus contains the following seven species: